george/portfolio-website/README.md

 # Portfolio Website
-My portfolio website, made using React
+My portfolio website, made using React.
+This website is currently live on https://george.ong/.

 ### Installation

 Clone the repository, then execute `npm install`.
 You can run the project by executing `npm run start`'.